#

 Compatibility

 Recent Art Blocks Engine Flex NFTs (core version v3.2.5+) support configurable PostParams.
-If you would like an updated core contract, please contact the Art Blocks team.
+If you need an updated core contract, please contact the Art Blocks team.

 #